The Turkish government has suspended more than 11,000 teachers over suspected links to outlawed Kurdish fighters.

 READ MORE: Turkey moves towards stripping MPs of immunity

-But at the same meeting, Yildirim told governors not to be "hesitant" or "timid" about any suspensions.
+But at the same meeting, Yildirim, the prime minister, told governors not to be "hesitant" or "timid" about any suspensions.

 "In accordance with [a recent] statutory decree, provincial governors have been fully authorised [to do what is necessary] in the case of municipalities that are linked to terrorism or support it in one way or another.